orionrobots/orionrobots.github.io/_posts/2005-12-08-supercap-used-as-9v-battery.md

 ---
+date: '2005-12-08'
+layout: post
+tags:
+- electronics
+- power
+- robots
+- gadgets
+- hacks
 title: A supercap used as a 9v rechargeable battery
-layout: post
-tags: [electronics, power, robots, gadgets, hacks]
 ---
 A supercap is essentially a large, and powerful capacitor.